 There has never been anyone like Steve McQueen.
 The coolest guy ever.
 Women loved him, and so did men.
 He was a rascal, and an original.
 He was straight up.

 In terms of the style part of this blog, there is no beating Steve McQueen.
-From the Savile Row suits, to the desert boots, white t-shirts, cashmere sweaters and blue jeans, he was unique in the way that Audrey Hepburn was unique.
+From the Savile Row suits, to the desert boots, white t-shirts, cashmere sweaters and denim, he was unique in the way that Audrey Hepburn was unique.
 Totally different, much imitated.
 Clean lines, looked great in anything.

 More LIFE photos-

 Photo: William Claxton

 I met Mr. McQueen's self-proclaimed illegitimate son, Fred Spiker aka "Spike", a couple of years ago, while designing the costumes for a Mitsubishi commercial he was in.

 Opinions vary on his claim, but I can say that after spending some time with him, he is eerily similar to Steve McQueen, and it isn't just his face.
 He's very charismatic, smelled great, looked great.
 He is an ex-firefighter who smokes like a fiend, likes to tinker with things, especially fire engines, and has had a rough life.
 He says he is the result of a one night stand, never acknowledged by his father.
 He had a chip on his shoulder the size of Monaco.
 Can't say I blamed him.
 Sitting across from him at lunch a couple of times, I never mentioned any history, but it was very difficult not to think back, and wonder...

 On this day, I'd like to give a nod to that wonderfully wonderful man's and woman's man, who made so many of us smile.
 The crazy, charming, fabulous, difficult, daredevil, racing roustabout has never been replaced, (although Hollywood tries endlessly.
 Hello, Kevin Costner and Daniel Craig).